Open source · Go module

 2. 2

 Open a database.
-The returned dal.Database is the only type your app needs to know about.
+The returned dal.DB is the only type your app needs to know about.

 3. 3

-Define a record, set its data, persist it inside a read-write transaction.
+Define a record, set its data, then read it back by key.

 4. 4

-Later, swap dalgo2sqlite for dalgo2firestore.
+Later, swap dalgo2memory for dalgo2sqlite or dalgo2firestore.
 Your handlers don't change.

 main.go Go